 Particularly suggestive is the climb over the Salita di San Gregorio.
 The climb leads past a convent founded by Pope Gregory I in the 6th century.
 You then come to an ancient piece of road called Clivo di Scauro, which passes by the Basilica of the Saints Giovanni and Paolo.

 The Basilica of St. John and Paul is a popular wedding church.
 The basilica dates back to the 4th century.
 Under the basilica there are Roman houses and the martyrs John and Paul are said to have lived there.
-TThe Basilica is closed at noon 12:30-15:30.
-The Roman houses of the Celio below the Basilica, with access from the street Clivo di Scauro, are open 10-18.
-On Tuesday and Wednesday they’re open 10-14.
-The Roman houses occupy the entire area below the basilica.
-Admission costs 8 euros, reduced 6 euros for children up to 12 years.
-The guided tour has a cost of 110 euros per group.
+The Case Romane del Celio below the Basilica, are open to the public.
+Tickets

 To the left of the bell tower is a gate.
-If it’s open, you can look down there on supply halls of the Coliseum.
+If it’s open, you can look down there on supply halls of the Colosseum.